jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

 When multiple runs are performed using parameters fit to data, each run can be assigned a weight based on how well it explains the data.
 In general, these weights will not be equal (although they can be, as weights are reset when runs are resampled during particle filtering).
 To generate a set of weighted runs, set the model parameters to their maximum likelihood estimates, pass the data to the class object via the adaptation property and call the run_COIN method.
-The weights should be used to compute a weighted average when averaging inferred variables across runs.
+The weights should be used to compute a weighted average of inferred variables across runs.

 ### Parallel computing